Having it all: 10 work-life balance tips for busy singles

 1. Be strict about compartmentalizing your time

 Rule number one of finding a work-life balance?
 Compartmentalize.
-Start by thinking about your week ahead and planning in some ‘no-work’ hours.
+Even if you're among the busiest of single executives, start by thinking about your week ahead and planning in some ‘no-work’ hours.
 During this time, make every effort to resist talking – and even thinking – about work.
 That means: no checking emails, no taking calls, no chit-chat about deadlines and office politics.
 If you can, schedule your dates for these hours: the no-work rule will give you the space you need to focus on the romance.

 2. When you’re at work, keep socializing on the back burner

 The flip side of compartmentalizing is that when you’re at work you need to really work.
 Close the messaging app that’s letting you flirt with your date online, stop checking out their Twitter, don’t google nice date ideas until your lunch break.
 This may sound strict, but it’s a good way to make sure that your productivity is at its peak.
 And that will allow you to dismiss those pesky feelings of guilt that can surface when you follow the advice in tip 1.

 3. Cut the ties to your desk – or at least make them more flexible

 Another way to streamline your life is to work out what parts of your day are being eaten up by ‘dead’ time.
 If, for instance, your work day includes a lengthy commute, a great work-life balance tip can be to take advantage of modern tech and work from home one or two days a week.
 That way, rather than sitting on a train or in traffic, you’ll have a few more hours a week to work on your dating profile and prepare for your upcoming dates (or even just relax!).

 4. Use technology to meet people on your schedule